grafana/agent/docs/sources/flow/reference/config-blocks/http.md

 # http block

-`http` is an optional configuration block used to customize how Grafana Agent's HTTP server functions. `http` is specified without a label and can only be provided once per configuration file.
+`http` is an optional configuration block used to customize how the {{< param "PRODUCT_NAME" >}} HTTP server functions.
+`http` is specified without a label and can only be provided once per configuration file.

 ## Example